BestTimesToVisit.com Logo

 Beyond the Golden Gate Bridge and Alcatraz, what's a must-see that most tourists miss?

-You absolutely have to explore the Presidio National Park.
-It's a former military base with stunning views of the bridge and bay, beautiful hiking trails, and fascinating historical buildings.
-It feels like a world away from the city bustle, and the Walt Disney Family Museum there is surprisingly moving and well-done.
+You absolutely have to explore the Presidio.
+It's a former military base turned national park with incredible views, historic buildings, and beautiful hiking trails, including the Batteries to Bluffs trail for stunning Golden Gate views without the crowds.
+It feels like a world away from the city bustle.

 Ready to Plan Your Trip?